thomasweng15/E.V.E./julius/README..txt

-JARVIS Control And Command Application
+HAL-E Control And Command Application
 --------------------------------------

-This directory contains the files necessary for julius to listen for "OK JARVIS COMPUTER."
+This directory contains the files necessary for julius to listen for "OK HAL-E."